Rackstorm/Code-Institute-Project-2/README.md

 - Dev Tools has been used to check the responsiveness in different screen sizes as well as error codes.
 - The project has been tested in different browsers such as Chrome, IE Edge, Firefox, Safari and Opera with no errors.
 - The site has also been deployed to Git Pages and regurlarly been checked for errors.
-- Testing has also been made in Jshint, Jigsaw, W3 Validator, Wave and Lighthouse.
+- Testing has also been made in Jshint, Jigsaw, W3 Validator, Browserling, Wave and Lighthouse.

 ![Testing](assets/docs/readme_images/testing.png)